Who is Responsible for Wildlife?

 - Iowa Wildlife and People Series: Iowa Biodiversity – Iowa Association of Naturalists publication about the biodiversity of Iowa and how the strength of natural habitats depends on the diversity of plant and animal life within those habitats and how a loss of diversity can have major impacts on the environment.

-- Iowa Department of Natural Resources: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
+- Iowa DNR: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
 The IWAP is a proactive plan designed to conserve all wildlife in Iowa before they become rare and more costly to protect.

 - National Wildlife Federation: What is Biodiversity? – Learn about biodiversity.